WestRidgebotics/FtcRobotController/README.md

 * If compilation doesnt work go into android studio settings and download NDK 21.3

-# For teammates who've never used android studio, or git, to download type git clone https://github.com/WestRidgebotics/FtcRobotController/
+* For teammates who've never used android studio, or git, to download type git clone https://github.com/WestRidgebotics/FtcRobotController/

 # That's it! happy or unhappy coding

-(Last Updated 11-12-22 ~10:10pm)
+* (Last Updated 11-12-22 ~10:10pm)

+# Team members:
+* Aryan: AryanDoesStuff, WestRidgebotics, DiscordBotCreator-png
+* Karthik: Displacement33
+* Eshaan: No github account
+* Murari: No github account
+* Kaira: No github account
+* Sreyas: No github account